Scottish COVID-19 Inquiry opens core participant application process

 Applications can be submitted until Friday 16 September 2022.
 After the closing date, the Inquiry will consider the applications it has received, and will publish later this year a list of those who have been successful.

 It is not necessary for everyone wishing to be involved in the Inquiry to apply for core participant status.
-Everyone in Scotland will have the opportunity to be part of the Inquiry and to:
+Everyone in Scotland will have the opportunity to:

-• participate in the forthcoming Listening Project and tell the Inquiry about your experience;
+- take part in the forthcoming public participation project and tell the Inquiry about your experience;

 People who are designated by the Inquiry as core participants have some additional rights as explained in the Inquiry’s Core Participant Protocol, which has today been published on its website.